 Tal Sholklapper, Co-Founder and CEO

 Dr. Tal Sholklapper is a co-founder of Voltaiq and serves as the company’s Chief Executive Officer.
 Before co-founding Voltaiq, Dr. Sholklapper was the lead engineer on a DOE ARPA-E funded project at the CUNY Energy Institute, developing an ultra-low-cost grid-scale battery.
 Prior to his work at CUNY, Tal co-founded Point Source Power, a low-cost fuel-cell startup based on technology he developed while at Lawrence Berkeley National Laboratory (LBNL) and UC Berkeley.
-Dr. Sholklapper has a BS, MS and PhD in Mechanical Engineering from UC Berkeley.
+Dr. Sholklapper has a BS, MS and PhD in Materials Science and Engineering from UC Berkeley.

 Eli Leland, Co-Founder and Chief Product Officer